-In addition to regular classroom assignments, we would like each younger child to read, or be read to, at least three times a week and preferably every day.
+In addition to regular classroom assignments, we would like each child to read, or be read to each day.
 As cited in A Nation at Risk, "the single most important factor for determining whether children will go to college is being read to as a child."
 Going to college is not necessarily a goal for everyone but becoming a thoughtful reader should be if one hopes to be knowledgeable, wise, insightful, and competitive throughout one's lifetime.
-We believe that becoming a competent reader is critical to being a good scholar and the first step to being able to explore the world.
+We believe that becoming a competent reader is critical to being a good student and the first step to being able to explore the world.
 Reading to a child encourages the child's growth and elevates and informs conversation within the family.

-In the upper grades, the extra reading time (roughly half an hour) allows for the increasing length of great works of literature.
+In the upper grades, the extra reading time allows for the increasing length of great works of literature.

-Study habits are being developed during a scholar's time at JXC, making it difficult to estimate the amount of homework time for any one scholar.
-The expected homework time allotment for each grade is as follows:
+Study habits are being developed during a student's time at JXC, making it difficult to estimate the amount of homework time for any one student.
+The estimated homework time allotment for each grade is as follows:

 Grade Homework Time Allotment

 Kindergarten 10 minutes plus family reading time

 Grade 1 20 minutes plus family reading time

 Grade 2 20 minutes plus reading time

 Grade 3 30 minutes plus reading time

 Grade 4 40 minutes plus reading time

 Grade 5 50 minutes plus reading time

 Grade 6 60 minutes total for all classes plus reading time

-Grade 7, 8, 9 70 minutes total for all classes plus reading time
+Grade 7, 8, 9, 10, 11 70 minutes total for all classes plus reading time

-The designated times serve as guidelines and may vary depending on the work assigned on a given day, the schedule, the scholar's organizational skills and study habits, the varying abilities of the scholars, and the nature of the assignments.
-Scholars are expected to learn how to use their time effectively to complete the required work at each grade level.
+The designated times serve as guidelines and may vary depending on the work assigned on a given day, the schedule, the student's organizational skills and study habits, the varying abilities of the students, and the nature of the assignments.
+Students are expected to learn how to use their time effectively to complete the required work at each grade level.
 Parents are expected to support their children in this endeavor.
 Advanced or honors classes may require additional homework time.
 It is generally understood that writing papers and studying for exams take more time than regular classroom assignments.
-For that reason, the end of a term does result in a peak in the homework load (followed by a break, fortunately).
-Nonetheless, teachers will make every effort to give assignments well enough in advance, and scholars will be encouraged to work on those longer assignments steadily so that scholars can manage their homework along with other activities and adequate sleep.
+For that reason, the end of a term results in a peak in the homework load (followed by a break, fortunately).
+Nonetheless, teachers will make every effort to give assignments well enough in advance, and students will be encouraged to work on those longer assignments steadily so that students can manage their homework along with other activities and adequate sleep.
 Weekends and breaks will, for the purposes of homework, be considered one day rather than two or more.

-It is the responsibility of the scholar to make up missed homework after any absence, planned or due to illness, promptly.
-If a scholar is unable to attend school and seeks his or her assignments, the parent or scholar should contact the teacher for that information, not the academy front office employees.
-It is wise to coordinate with a friend (perhaps one who lives close by) early in the year so that homework handouts might also be collected for the absent scholar.
+It is the responsibility of the student to make up missed homework after any absence, planned or due to illness, promptly.
+If a student is unable to attend school and seeks his or her assignments, the parent or student should contact the teacher for that information, not the academy front office employees.
+It is wise to coordinate with a friend (perhaps one who lives close by) early in the year so that homework handouts might also be collected for the absent student.
 For each excused absence, one day missed translates to one day allowed for makeup.

 An absence on the due date of a major assignment or exam may not extend the due date of that assignment.
-The scholar should expect to submit the work and/or makeup the exam on the day of his or her return.
+The student should expect to submit the work and/or makeup the exam on the day of his or her return.
 Likewise, absences during the preparation time of a major assignment may not extend the due date.
 Please contact your child's teacher regarding make-up work following absences.